-1.1 This method is designed to determine effectiveness of anticoagulant dry bait rodenticides used for house mouse control.
+1.1 This method is designed to determine effectiveness of anticoagulant rodenticide baits claimed to be suitable for use for house mouse control in wet or damp environments.
 It is applicable in connection with registration and enforcement procedures under the Federal Insecticide, Fungicide, and Rodenticide Act, as amended.
-The conduct of, reporting of, and recordkeeping for studies conducted according to this method must conform with the U.S. Environmental Protection Agency's "Good Laboratory Practice Standards" (40 CFR, Part 160).
+The conduct of, reporting of, and recordkeeping for this study must conform with the U. S. Environmental Protection Agency's "Good Laboratory Practice Standards (40 CFR, Part 160).